Eigenvalue bounds for distance-edge colorings: Introduction

-While many efforts have been devoted to this conjecture (see e.g. \cite{molloy_bound_1997,bruhn_stronger_2015,hurley_improved_2021}), it still remains wide open.
+While much effort has been devoted to this conjecture (see e.g. \cite{molloy_bound_1997,bruhn_stronger_2015,hurley_improved_2021}), it remains wide open.
 Additionally, quite some work has been done on determining $\chi_2'(G)$ for specific classes of graphs (see \cite{wang_strong_2018} for an overview) and on bounding $\chi_2'(G)$ for random graphs (see e.g. \cite{P1998,V2002,CN2004,FKS2005}).

 The general distance-$t$ chromatic index was first introduced by Skupień in the early 1990's \cite{skupien_maximum_1995}, and since then it has been studied from numerous angles.
-Skupień himself looked into of the distance-$t$ chromatic index of paths, cycles and trees \cite{skupien_maximum_1995}, as well as of hypercube graphs, using a connection to coding theory \cite{skupien_bch_2007}.
+Skupień looked into the distance-$t$ chromatic index of paths, cycles and trees \cite{skupien_maximum_1995}, as well as of hypercube graphs, using a connection to coding theory \cite{skupien_bch_2007}.
 The distance-$t$ chromatic index of hypercube graphs, as well as meshes, was later determined exactly by Drira et al. \cite{drira_distance_2013}, who were motivated by a connection to collision-free communication in wireless sensor networks.
 Ito et al. \cite{IKZN2007} developed two polynomial-time algorithms for finding distance-$t$ edge-colourings of partial $k$-trees and planar graphs.
 Recently, this parameter has garnered quite some attention in the form of a distance-$t$ Erdős-Nešetřil problem, the distance-$t$ analog of Conjecture \ref{con:erdos_nesetril}.
 This entails obtaining upper bounds of the form $\chi'_t(G) \leq b\Delta^t$.
 A result by Kang and Manggala \cite{kang_distance_2012} provided a construction which shows $\chi'_t(G) = \Omega(\Delta^t)$, motivating research into bounds of the form $b\Delta^t$.
 Bounds of this form have since then been obtained using the probabilistic method \cite{kaiser_distance-t_2014, cambie_maximizing_2022}.
 Additionally, the asymptotic behaviour of $\chi'_t(G)$ in terms of $\Delta$ has been investigated for graphs of given girth \cite{mahdian_strong_2000, kaiser_distance-t_2014} and for graphs without a specific cycle length \cite{kang_distance_2017}, using (probabilistic) constructions.